 ● Creating an emergency password known only to close family or friends.

-● Removing personal photos, anniversary gifts, your family’s snapshots from your wallet.
+● Removing personal photos, anniversary gifts, your family’s snapshots from your wallet while on trips.

 Tip 139.
-When checking out of a hotel, never leave your electronic key card in your room on checkout, as it may contain credit card or other personal data.
+When checking out of a hotel, never leave your electronic key card in your room.
+It may contain credit card or other personal data.

-Although I have come through my multiple solo travels unharmed, women traveling alone do need to be realistic about safety.
+I have come through multiple solo travels unharmed.
+However, women traveling alone do need to be aware of safety issues.
 It is important to:

 Tip 140.
 Research your destination’s culture, its customs, and dress.
-It can be frustrating, but as I found in Cairo, even cafes may not be places women go alone.
+As I found in Cairo, even cafes may not be places women go alone in certain places.
 The solution I found?
-Restaurants in large international hotels were an exception to that rule being accustomed to an influx of travelers from around the globe.
-Unfortunately, that is more expensive and does not provide as authentic a feel for a locality.
+Restaurants in large international hotels were fine since they had an influx of travelers from around the globe.
+Unfortunately, that can be costly.
+It also does not give as authentic a feel for a locality.